-What Is Contract Closeout?
+What is a Contract Closeout?

 Contract closeout marks the formal conclusion of a project.
 It involves verifying that all contractual obligations have been met, ensuring compliance with regulations, and documenting every project element for future reference.
-Think of it as tying up loose ends to move forward without risks looming over your head.

 Key objectives of contract closeout include: